Department of Physics, College of Science, University of Sulaimani, Sulaymaniyah, Kurdistan Region, Iraq

 The single-particle matrix element can represent according to the first-order perturbation theory as [20]:

-The single-particle matrix element large in the above equation obtained from the particle hole excitation with the first-order perturbation including residual interaction (V) for the MSDI and M3Y interaction [20].
+The single-particle matrix element in the above equation obtained from the particle hole excitation with the first-order perturbation including residual interaction (V) for the MSDI and M3Y interaction [20].

-Here, Ho is the unperturbed Hamiltonian, Ea, Eb are the initial and final states of energy, the Q operator projects the outside space of the MS, both the indices a1 and a2, are, respectively, run over particle and hole states, largeis the six-j symbol and e is the single-particle energy.
+Here, Ho is the unperturbed Hamiltonian, Ea, Eb are the initial and final states of energy, the Q operator projects the outside space of the MS, both the indices a1 and a2, are, respectively, run over particle and hole states, is the six-j symbol and e is the single-particle energy.
 Every matrix element in the Equation (7) is obtained in iso-scalar (T = 0) and isovector (T = 1) formalism with Λ = JT and Γ=J’ T’.

 The single-particle energies are calculated by [21]: